alexsanchez272/events-redis-example/README.md

 ## 🚀 Conclusion

-This guide provides a clear and structured way to set up and run **Fever Events Service**.
+This guide provides a clear and structured way to set up and run **Events Service**.
 By following these steps in order, you will avoid errors and ensure a smooth execution of the application. 🔥🚀